MQLib/MQLib/bin/README.md

 ### Running a Heuristic for One Problem on an Instance of the Other

 Due to the simple reductions available from Max-Cut to QUBO and from QUBO to Max-Cut, it is simple to obtain solutions for a problem instance for one type of problem using a heuristic for the other problem.
-For instance, consider using the hyper-heuristic provided in the code base (which is a `MQLib::MaxCutHeuristic`) to solve a QUBO instance.
+For instance, consider using the hyper-heuristic provided in the code base (which is a `mqlib::MaxCutHeuristic`) to solve a QUBO instance.
 This can be done by reducing the QUBO instance to a Max-Cut instance, solving using the hyper-heuristic, and then converting the resulting solution back to a solution for the original QUBO instance:

 ```
 #include <iostream>
 #include "heuristics/maxcut/hyperheuristic.h"

 int main(int argc, char** argv) {
-  MQLib::QUBOInstance qi("bin/sampleQUBO.txt");
+  mqlib::QUBOInstance qi("bin/sampleQUBO.txt");
-  MQLib::MaxCutInstance mi(qi);
+  mqlib::MaxCutInstance mi(qi);
   std::string selectedHeuristic;
-  MQLib::MaxCutHyperheuristic heur(mi, 10.0, false, NULL, 144, &selectedHeuristic);
+  mqlib::MaxCutHyperheuristic heur(mi, 10.0, false, NULL, 144, &selectedHeuristic);
   std::cout << "Selected heuristic: " << selectedHeuristic << std::endl;

-  const MQLib::MaxCutSimpleSolution& mcSol = heur.get_best_solution();
+  const mqlib::MaxCutSimpleSolution& mcSol = heur.get_best_solution();
-  MQLib::QUBOSimpleSolution quboSol(mcSol, qi, NULL);
+  mqlib::QUBOSimpleSolution quboSol(mcSol, qi, NULL);
   std::cout << "Best objective value: " << quboSol.get_weight() << std::endl;
   const std::vector<int>& solution = quboSol.get_assignments();
   for (int i=0; i < solution.size(); ++i) {